ericklein/air_quality/readme.md

 		- [I][P1]091321: time; "No NTP response" does not reattempt until success
 		- in zuluDateTimeString switch #ifdef NTP for check timeStatus() for timeNotSet
 - screen
-	- [I][P2]111120: screen; Screen is on all the time, which could cause OLED burn in, and in dark environments, is very bright
+	- [I][P3]111120: screen; Screen is on all the time, which could cause OLED burn in, and in dark environments, is very bright
-	- [I][P2]112820: screen; pin 2 conflict with XXXX? on SH110x, not sure about SSD1306
+	- [I][P3]112820: screen; pin 2 conflict with XXXX? on SH110x, not sure about SSD1306
 - wifi
-	- [I][P3]091321: wifi; validate host name is being set via network admin tool
 - log
 	- [I][P2]091321: log; don't think MagTag BSP has LED_BUILTIN defined.
 No blinking LED on FATAL errors
 		- Pin 13 on MagTag
 - sensor
 	- [I][P2]112820: sensor; Temperature data is off by a few degrees F when inserted into case?
-	- [I][P2]090921: sensor; values coming from standalone AHT20 and Funhouse AHT20 are very different.
+	- [I][P3]090921: sensor; values coming from standalone AHT20 and Funhouse AHT20 are very different.
 Calibration issue?
 See [FR] on this as well.
 		- 091321 SiH7021 is close to the standalone AHT20 values
 - power
-	- [I][P1]090121: power; Low battery messaging (to MQTT)
 	- [I][P2]091521: power; why is stemmaQT board getting power (LED light is on) in deepsleep()?

 ### Feature Requests